-Trading activity isn’t restricted to daytime operating hours, however.
+Stock exchanges typically have set hours during which they operate, but trading activity isn’t restricted to traditional operating hours.
 After-hours trading sessions allow investors to continue making trades once the markets have closed for the day.

 While after-hours trading isn’t exactly the same as regular day trading, there are some advantages to 24/7 trading.
 For investors who are interested in trading outside normal stock exchange hours, there are some important things to keep in mind.

 In the U.S. the NYSE and the Nasdaq are the two primary stock exchanges investors can use to trade stocks and other securities.
-Like the NYSE, the Nasdaq also follows a 9:30 am ET to 4:00 pm ET operating schedule, with the same holidays observed.
+Like the NYSE, the Nasdaq also follows a 9:30 am ET to 4:00 pm ET operating schedule, with certain holidays observed.

 Pre-market trading allows investors to make portfolio moves in the hours before the market officially opens for the day.
 For both the NYSE and the Nasdaq, the pre-market trading period extends from 4:00 am ET to 9:30 am ET.